What Is Cellulite?

 - Improving the lymphatic drainage of the toxins

-ARWT has been shown to successfully diminish the appearance of cellulite by helping skin to become more elastic and firm.
+ARWT has been shown to successfully diminish the appearance of wrinkled skin by helping skin to become more elastic and firm.
 The results are visible after only a few treatments, with the initial indication of improvement being increased firmness and increased smoothness of the skin in the treated area.

 Along with the reduction of the appearance of cellulite, ARWT can be used for: